sevenval/flat-docs/reference/OpenAPI/differences.md

     post:
 ```

-If you don't care which HTTP methods are allowed for a path, you may even go without the concrete operations `get` and `post`:
+If you don't care which HTTP methods are allowed for a path, you may skip specifying the operations entirely:

 ```yaml
 swagger: "2.0"